Perinatal and Pediatric Bereavement

-At the Mount Sinai Health System, we provide spiritual, religious, and culturally sensitive bereavement services for families experiencing losses with pregnancy, infancy, or childhood – at any time following a loss.
-We are also here to help you if you are having a medical termination of your pregnancy.
-Our staff will carefully guide you through the grieving process.
+Mount Sinai Health System provides bereavement services for families experiencing losses during pregnancy, infancy, or childhood – at any time following a loss.
+We are also here to help if you are having a medical termination of your pregnancy.
+Our Perinatal and Pediatric Bereavement staff will guide and support you through the grieving process.

-When a pregnancy ends in loss or a young child dies, you, your partner, and your family may experience fear, isolation, anger, confusion, and depression.
-Emotional reactions are natural, and we all grieve differently.
+When a pregnancy ends in loss or a young child dies, you, your partner, and your family may experience many emotions including fear, isolation, anger, confusion, and depression.
 If you already have a child or children, they, too, may also have different reactions to the loss depending on their age and/or their emotional stage of development.

 Services We Provide

-- Individual, couple, and family support and counseling
+- Short term individual, couple, and family support and counseling

-- Guidance to help siblings of all ages cope with loss
+- Information to help siblings of all ages cope with loss

 - Education and guidance about the grieving process